 US and other non-EU residents

-For US and other non-EU residents (UK, Australia, India, Hong Kong, etc.), it’s a little more complicated.
-To open a bank account in Portugal from abroad as a non-EU citizen (i.e. before you have an address there, you’ll need the help of a lawyer, relocation firm, or from someone already living in the country.
+For US and other non-EU residents (UK, Australia, India, Hong Kong, etc.), it’s slightly more complicated, but not that much.
+To open a bank account in Portugal from abroad as a non-EU citizen (i.e. before you have an address there), you’ll need the help of a lawyer, relocation firm, or from someone already living in the country.

 If you have already moved to Portugal and have a residential address there, it’s much easier: You can go into the branch of of the major banks and apply for an account in person.
-The information below should help you with the process.
+The information above contains all the steps you need to take.

-The best place to open a traditional business bank account in Portugal is most often with the institution where you have your private account.
-This is because your account manager will already have access to your private finances and be able to onboard you more easily and give you a smoother business banking experience.
+The best place to open a business bank account in Portugal is usually with the institution where you have your private bank account.
+Your account manager will already be familiar with your private finances and be able to onboard you more easily and give you a smoother business banking experience.
 You may also get a better rate because you’re already a customer with the bank.

-If you’re self-employed or a freelancer in Portugal, there is no requirement to have a separate bank account for your business transactions.
+If you’re self-employed or working as a freelancer in Portugal, there is no requirement to have a separate bank account for your business transactions.
 However, it’s still highly recommended to have one to keep your personal and business finances separate.
 This will make your bookkeeping and tax declarations much easier.
-If you do business through a legal entity such as a limited company, then you are required to have a business account, and your private and company funds should never be mixed.
+If you do business through a legal entity such as a limited company, you are required to have a business account, and your private and company funds should never be mixed.

 The problem with opening a business account with a Portuguese bank is that it can be very expensive.
 Almost all banks charge a monthly fee, ranging from €15 to over €100.
 You’re also likely to be charged for transactions, such as withdrawals and transfers in Portugal and abroad.
 That’s why many small business owners choose to go with an online business bank that does not charge these burdensome costs.

-Revolut and Wise are two European online banking providers that work well for Portuguese businesses and freelancers.
+Revolut and Wise are two European online banking providers that work well for Portuguese limited companies and freelancers.
 Both give you an IBAN number that can be associated with your tax profile and allow you to send and receive payments in euros.
-You can hold, send, and receive money in multiple currencies with good exchange rates.
+You can hold, send, and receive money in multiple currencies and exchange at good rates.